 The river must be crossed between the confluence with the Green and Spanish Bottom.
 Unless carrying a packraft, hitching a ride on a boat is imperative as swimming across would be extremely dangerous.
 Fortunately, there is a reasonable amount of river traffic in this area as rafting and canoeing down from Moab are popular.
-Spanish Bottom is the take out for most of these trips, as the difficult Cataract Canyon is just downstream, and commercial boat services provide pickups there on almost a daily basis.
+Spanish Bottom, just upstream of the difficult Cataract Canyon section, is the take out for most of these trips and commercial boat services provide pickups at the Bottom on almost a daily basis.

 We found a sandy beach on the east side of the river and were able to flag down a boat from Tex’s Riverways who kindly gave us a ride across.
 The edge of the river is mostly thick and impenetrable vegetation, so finding an accessible beach took a while.
 In hindsight we should have called Tex’s from Needles Outpost to learn their schedule and give them notice that we would be attempting to catch a ride in the following days.